A top five public university with more than 200 majors, Purdue delivers a hands-on learning experience and a world-class

 Committed to student success across the board, we emphasize faculty-student interaction.
 Our student-faculty ratio is 12:1, comparable to that of private colleges.

 No wonder Purdue students get a whopping 340% more on-campus job interviews, on average, than students at other universities.
 In fact, The Wall Street Journal ranks Purdue #4 in the nation when it comes to preparing students for the workforce.

 It’s true.
 Purdue grads are sought-after.
-According to Purdue’s Center for Career Opportunities—itself ranked #3 in the nation—93% of Purdue’s 2014 grads who are seeking employment have landed a job, and 94% who want to continue their education are in graduate or professional school.
+According to Purdue’s Center for Career Opportunities—itself ranked #3 in the nation—93% of Purdue’s 2015 grads who were seeking employment landed a job, and 90% who wanted to continue their education are in graduate or professional school.

-With its four-season climate in West Lafayette, Indiana, Purdue offers outdoor activities year-round, be it sledding down Slayter Hill on lunch trays or taking a run through one of Purdue’s many fountains.
+With its four-season climate in West Lafayette, Indiana, Purdue offers outdoor activities year-round, be it sledding down Slayter Hill or taking a run through one of Purdue’s many fountains.
 The quintessential red-brick, tree-lined college campus combines a friendly Midwest vibe with Big Ten school spirit and a focused, entrepreneurial attitude.

 According to the neuroscience research company Lumosity, West Lafayette is ranked among the best college towns in the US as well as one of the safest.
 And if you’re needing a big-city fix, Chicago and Indianapolis are both within easy driving distance.

 Our campus is a rich environment for hands-on learning.
 Purdue has its own airport; a $50 million+ research park; student-run restaurants; multiple visual and performing arts venues; national-class football, basketball, and swimming facilities; a 24-acre wooded horticulture park; a vibrant high-tech start-up scene—even farming facilities.

-Ninety percent of freshmen decide to live in one of our 17 residence halls, great places to make friends and study buddies.
+Ninety-five percent of freshmen decide to live in one of our 18 residence halls, great places to make friends and study buddies.
 Plus, our on-campus dining halls are award winning.

-About 20% of undergrads belong to one of the 79 Greek chapters on campus, which include 11 multicultural organizations and nine historically African American fraternities and sororities.
+About 20% of undergrads belong to one of the nearly 80 Greek chapters on campus, which include 11 multicultural organizations and nine historically African American fraternities and sororities.